MoSaiQC

 The University of Amsterdam hosts the Strontium Quantum Gases group of Florian Schreck, who is also the MoSaiQC coordinator.
 The group uses strontium quantum gases to study quantum many-body physics and for precision measurement.
 Four research projects are pursued: the creation of ultracold RbSr ground-state molecules, the construction of a superradiant clock, a programmable quantum simulator using single Sr atoms in optical tweezers, and a continuous atom laser.

-We do have open PhD positions, some of them through our MoSaiQC projects, an open research assistant position, and possibilities for master students and postdocs.
+We do have open PhD positions (although all positions that are part of the MoSaiQC projects have been filled), an open research assistant position, and possibilities for master students and postdocs.

 Team members